-Instructors will video broadcast class through Google Meets.
-Each classroom on campus is outfitted with a camera, and each instructor will be wearing a personal microphone that is integrated with Google Meets to better suit visibility and hearing during class.
+Instructors will video broadcast class through Zoom.
+Each classroom on campus is outfitted with a camera, and each instructor will be wearing a personal microphone that is integrated with Zoom to better suit visibility and hearing during class.
 Students will be able to view the instructor and white board during live instruction.
-In order to login, students must have the Google Meets link available for each class.
+In order to login, students will access Zoom links posted in Google classroom.

 ATTENDANCE & GRADING

 Attendance will be recorded as though the student is on-campus.
 Students must adhere to the same attendance and grading policies as on-campus students.
-Instructors will be taking attendance before the class starts through the sign-on of Google Meets.
+Instructors will be taking attendance before the class starts through Zoom.
 The video component must remain on during the entire class for attendance credit.
 Attendance and grading will be posted to your Praxi parent portal: https://app.praxischool.com/parent_login.php.